Matrix Multiplication in the MPC Model: Introduction

-For the \dsparse case, we extend the idea of \cite{gupta-2022-sparse}.
+In rectangular cases, we observed that in order to reduce inter-processor communication, the best case is when all processors try to compute a square submatrix of $C$.
+Thus, we divide the matrices $A$ and $B$ into smaller square sub-matrices of equal size depending on the local memory of the processor, and assign each submatrix to one of the processors.
+At the end, each processor needs to produce the corresponding submatrix of $C$.
+For the \dsparse case, we adapt the idea of Gupta et al.\cite{gupta-2022-sparse}.
+We first refine the analysis given in their paper and improve upon their results.
+Here, we would like to highlight that we improve the bound present in their paper from $O(d^{1.927})$ to $O(d^{1.925})$ for solving $ d$-sparse matrix multiplication in the low bandwidth model.
+We do not explicitly mention that result here because that result is about the low-bandwidth model, and in this paper, we stick to the MPC model.
+However, the improved bound can be directly derived from the \cref{lem:sparsemm-improved} that we prove in this paper (by appropriately setting the value of $\epsilon$ for the low bandwidth model).
+Then we use \cref{lem:sparsemm-improved} to prove our result for $d$-sparse matrix multiplication in the MPC model.
 In their paper, they show that \dsparse matrix multiplication is equivalent to processing triangles in a $ d$-degree graph.
-In other words, processing triangles is equivalent to computing terms.
+In other words, processing triangles is equivalent to a product $a_{ij}b_{jK}$, where $a_{ij}$ and $b_{jK}$ are some elements of matrices $A$ and $B$, respectively.
 They show that given any $d$-degree graph, say $T$, we can divide the graph into two parts such that one part, say $T'$, is \textit{clustered} - it contains layers of subgraphs of the original graph such that in each layer we have disjoint clusters of triangles which are small and dense, and the other part, say $T'$, contains a low number of triangles.
 Now, in order to process all the triangles, we can first process all the triangles in the clustered part layer-by-layer using square matrix multiplication, then compute all the triangles $T'$ using brute force.
-This is a graph-theoretical result independent of any model.
-In this paper, we refined their result (we will describe it in a later section) and then use our square matrix multiplication as a black box to solve the clustered part.
+We noticed that there was some suboptimality in bring down the unprocessed triangles from $T$ to $T'$.
+In this paper, we remove that suboptimality and then use that result as a black box to solve $d$-sparse matrix multiplication in the MPC model.